Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Shallow Water Problems

 \subsection{Shallow-water transport}

-In engineering applications, we often only need a part of the information to guide production.
-This is not cost-effective if every information acquisition requires a huge neural network to obtain all information.
-The separation of output parameters can solve this problem and make it more convenient for further calculation.
-We show how to calculate the dispersio of some quantities in the shallow-water when the flow field information is known.
+In engineering applications, it is often unnecessary to obtain all the information to guide production.
+It can be cost-effective to acquire only a part of the information.
+The separation of output parameters can solve this problem and make it more convenient for further calculations.

+Shallow-water transport problems refer to the study of the transport of fluids with small depths compared to their horizontal extent, such as water in rivers, estuaries, and coastal regions.
+The transport of such fluids is governed by the shallow-water equations, which are a set of partial differential equations that describe the behavior of such fluids.

+Shallow-water transport problems are important in many practical applications, including the management of water resources, flood prediction and control, and the design of hydraulic structures such as dams and levees.
+In these applications, it is essential to accurately predict the transport of water and other materials such as sediment and pollutants through the shallow-water system.

-From the flow field information obtained above, we can calculate some quantities' dispersion.
-The depth-averaged transport equation can be calculated in which the averaged velocities $u$ have been determined independently.
-A typical averaged equation can be written as
+We can use the flow field information obtained above to calculate the dispersion of some quantities in the shallow-water.
+The depth-averaged transport equation can be calculated, in which the averaged velocities $u$ have been determined independently.
+A typical shallow-water transport equation can be written as:

-Where $h$ and ${{\bar{u}}}_{i}$ are the previously defined and computed quantities, $k$ is an appropriate diffusion coefficient, and $R$ is a source term.
+where $h$ and ${{\bar{u}}}_{i}$ are the previously defined and computed quantities, $k$ is an appropriate diffusion coefficient, and $R$ is a source term.
 Set $R=0$.
 The application of the CBS method for any scalar transport equation is straightforward, because of the absence of the pressure gradient term.
 Now a new time integration parameter ${\theta }_{3}$ is introduced for the diffusion term such that $0\le{\theta }_{3}\le1$.
 We used the method that considers both time-step and time-step-back items to reduce the boundary conditions.
 The form is: